 With these cakes you can be as creative as you like, decorating the final product is entirely with you, from sprinkles, to chocolate, to mini eggs, its completely up to you.
 You could even add some chocolate chips in for something extra or if you fancy a bit of a challenge try my recipe for Victoria Sponge Cupcakes which adds a nice touch of jam in the middle!

-Recipe inspired by The Hummingbird Bakery (you cant go to London so why not bring a taste of London to home!)
+Recipe adapted and inspired by The Hummingbird Bakery (you cant go to London so why not bring a taste of London to home!)

 - 120g Plain Flour